 I’m pleased to announce the release of version 4 of the REMnux Linux distribution for reverse-engineering malicious software.
 The new version includes a variety of new malware analysis tools and updates the utilities that have already been present on the distro.

 What’s new in REMnux v4?
-See the details below and register for a free webcast where I will showcase some of the key additions.
+See the details below and watch the recorded webcast where I showcase some of the key additions.
 You can download the latest release at REMnux.org.

 What’s New in REMnux v4